elastic/kibana/rfcs/text/0013_saved_object_migrations.md

       `.kibana_task_manager_pre7.4.0_001`.
 Ignore index already exists errors.
    3. Reindex the legacy index into the new source index with the `convertToAlias` script if specified.
 Use `wait_for_completion: false` to run this as a task.
-Ignore errors if the legacy source doesn't exist.
+Ignore errors if the legacy index doesn't exist or if there's a write block on the source index.
    4. Wait for the reindex task to complete.
 If the task doesn’t complete within the 60s timeout, log a warning for visibility and poll again.
       Ignore errors if the legacy source doesn't exist.